-Having started the audit (and it’s huge as it will be an ongoing project) we are now looking into how we might replace some of our vehicles with electric equivalents.
-We are doing an audit of fuel use for the vehicles to ensure we are being as energy efficient as possible.
+Having started the audit (and it’s huge, as it will be an ongoing project) we are now looking into how we might replace some of our vehicles with electric equivalents.
+We are auditing fuel use for the vehicles to ensure we are being as energy efficient as possible.
 We are also looking into how we might increase the number of solar panels we have, and whether it might be possible to store the power we generate on site.
 We are replacing our light-bulbs with LEDs to reduce energy use as well as encouraging a ‘power-off’ policy for all equipment not in use.

 On top of the efforts we are making ‘in house’ we are working with local Climate Crisis groups in Devon to support the work being done in local communities.
 This includes supporting moves to encourage local authorities to adopt a target of 2025 to become carbon neutral – a tough but necessary aim if we are to mitigate against the effects of global warming as fast as possible.
 We are talking with local groups, including farmers and others, about what the science is telling us, and the likely effects of global warming on the environment.